erickongdata/va-museum-api/README.md

 A website where you can search the art collection of the Victoria and Albert museum.

-Created with React and Firebase.
+Created with React, React Router, Firebase and SASS.

 Developed and end-to-end tested with Cypress.